California Train Accident Lawyer

 Fatigue, intoxication, or general irresponsibility exhibited by train conductors has also been a known cause of railroad accidents.

 Outside of the train itself, the railroad company is expected to maintain all other aspects that could affect train safety.
-These include ensuring maintenance of the tracks themselves.
+These include ensuring the maintenance of the tracks themselves.

-It also means ensuring that train crossing areas are marked clearly and properly and that all crossing gates and lights are functioning at peak performance.
+It also means ensuring that train crossing areas are marked clearly and properly and that all crossing gates and lights are

 If an automobile driver were to cause a collision as a result of unclear railway crossing signage, the railroad company would still be liable for all damages.